Mouth cancer (oral cancer) is caused by an abnormal and uncontrolled growth of cells in the mouth.

 Mouth cancer includes cancer that starts anywhere in your mouth, including:

-Nearly 5,400 people are diagnosed with mouth cancer every year in the UK.
-Most of these people are over the age of 50, and it affects more men than women.
+Over 6,500 people are diagnosed with mouth cancer every year in the UK.
+The risk of developing mouth cancer increases with age, and it affects more men than women.

-The two most common symptoms of mouth cancer are:
+The most common symptoms of mouth cancer are:

 Other symptoms can include: